The whole building or individual rooms can be booked.

 Welcome room.
 This room, off the main lobby, has a low table and easy chairs.
 It can be used for welcoming visitors or for meetings of small groups.

 The Meeting Room, with its high ceilings and exposed roof supports, runs the full width of the building.
 This room is equipped with a hearing loop.
 Off the left-hand rear corner is a storeroom containing spare chairs, tables, and cleaning materials.
 From the other corner, where you will find an unusual double door, a short lobby gives access to the library.
-There are two more toilets off this lobby one of which also has a shower and is wheelchair accessible.
+There is another toilet here.

 Library.
 In addition to books, the library contains many of the Meeting records, pamphlets, and similar material.
 By the French windows, there are some easy chairs and a low table.
 These windows give access to the garden area.
 Off the library is a door to a small kitchen.

-Upstairs The stairs, off the main lobby at the front, give access to the Quiet Room and the Children’s Room on the first floor.
+Upstairs.
+A Quiet Room and the Children’s Room are on the first floor.

 Outside.
 On the right-hand side of the building, there is a ramped wheelchair access to the Main Meeting room.
 Carrying on along the path to the rear there is a small garden with bench seating.
 The garden is also accessible from the library.
 The other side of the building has a concrete path and grass.

 All parts of the Meeting House can be booked separately or together.
 To do this, please email: Cath Shaw at firstname.lastname@example.org